Dynamic tariff-based demand response in retail electricity market under uncertainty: Introduction

+However, significant gaps persist in the literature as the integration of RES grows and the demand for consumer flexibility increases.
+Key areas include: \textit{i}) incorporating the characterization of uncertainties affecting electricity prices, production costs, and demand in the day-ahead market; \textit{ii}) explicitly studying consumer behavior and leveraging flexibility for operational and planning decisions; and \textit{iii}) comparing perfect and imperfect electricity markets, involving multiple participants with varying market powers to analyze both theoretical and practical economic implications.

-Consequently, there is a need for novel methods and models in power systems to exploit consumers' flexibility under uncertainty.
-In short, the increase in energy cost, the soaring of global competition for fuel and the tightening of emission requirements place a huge pressure on power systems.
-This further motivates us to study the DR programs potential to enhance system reliability and manage price volatility under uncertainty and under different market configurations.
+Overall, the increase in energy costs, the global competition for fuel, and the tightening of emission requirements place considerable pressure on power systems.
+This motivates us to extend the potential of DR programs to enhance system reliability, ensure supply security, mitigate market power, and manage price volatility.
+These benefits are achieved while accounting for uncertainty across various market configurations.

-The objective of this work is to define meaningful decision-making tools and to analyze potential market interactions between electricity retailers and responsive consumers participating in the day-ahead electricity market.
-Specifically, we seek to mimic the hierarchy of the decision-making process, where a retailer needs to set first the electricity price tariffs for the consumers, and then these would react accordingly.
-Moreover, motivated by the concept of ``smart grid'', which promotes different forms of horizontal consumer aggregations (cooperatives, energy communities, virtual power plants, etc.), we assume two market configurations.
-In the first one, the retailer has market power by anticipating the reaction of consumers, which is modeled by a bilevel (Stackelberg) problem.
+The objective of this work is to model and analyze the decision-making process and potential market interactions between electricity retailers and flexible consumers participating in the day-ahead electricity market.
+Specifically, we seek to mimic the hierarchy of the decision-making process, where a retailer needs to first set electricity price tariffs and the consumers react accordingly.
+Moreover, motivated by the concept of \textit{smart grids, smart devices}, such as batteries, EVs, or heat pumps, which promote different forms of horizontal consumer aggregations (cooperatives, energy communities, virtual power plants, etc.), we assume two market configurations.
+In the first one, the retailer has market power by anticipating the reactions of consumers, which is modeled by a bilevel (Stackelberg) problem.
 In the second one, we assume that the retailer is myopic to the consumers' response, which is modeled with a competitive equilibrium.
-Furthermore, for both cases and extending previous works, we improve the characterization of the consumers' demand response by using a (non-linear) quadratic utility function.
+Furthermore, for both configurations and extending previous works, we model the characterization of the consumers' flexibility by using a (nonlinear) quadratic utility function.